-I did not have any private discussions with any members of President Trump's delegation, other than to exchange pleasantries.
-The time and opportunity was not there to have any one-to-one conversations with any of his delegation.
+I did not have any private discussion with any member of President Trump's delegation, other than to exchange pleasantries.
+The time and opportunity was not there to have any one-to-one conversation with any of his delegation.
 On this occasion, I did not have the opportunity to raise the issues of Israel and Palestine but we have done that at previous meetings.

 On the trade surplus, we discussed that both with President Trump and with Treasury Secretary Mnuchin.
 When it comes to assessing the issue of trade distortions and trade surpluses, President Trump focuses on merchandise rather than services.
 He counts the merchandise surplus but does not have regard to the services.
 That is very much how he sees things: in terms of physical goods, not services.
 We had a disagreement on that, as Deputies can imagine.
 I pointed out that, in a modern economy, it is more about services than merchandise and that the US has a significant services surplus over us which more than balances out the merchandise surplus that we have over it.
 I also pointed out that many of these measurements are distorted by the fact that there are such large US companies with operations here.